rhdtownsend/gyre/doc/sphinx/source/ref-guide/stellar-models/gsm-file-format.rst

 adheres to the following conventions:

 * All data objects are attached to the root HDF5 group (`/`)
-* Attributes are used to store scalar data
-* Datasets are used to store array data
 * Real values are written with type `H5T_IEEE_F64LE` when GYRE is compiled in double precision (the default), and type `H5T_IEEE_F32LE` otherwise